pryv/example-apps-web/collect-survey-data/tutorial.md

 ## Define form

-This is a simple form application, as you can see, when open, it displays a button to initiate the authentication process, which opens a popup where you can either authenticate or create a new account, then you can consent to give the app access to some streams where the form data will be saved.
+This is a simple form application that first displays a welcome message and a button to initiate the authentication process.
+With click on the login button, a popup opens in your browser where you can either authenticate or create a new account.
+When signed in, you can consent to give the app access to some streams where the form data will be saved.

-Once you have accepted, it displays the form to enter your baby's weight and his blood pressure.
+Once you have accepted, it displays the form to enter your baby's weight and your own blood pressure.

 When you have entered the requested values, you can press *submit* to save data into your Pryv.io account.